citusdata/citus_docs/develop/reference_sql.rst

 Estimating Top N Items
 ~~~~~~~~~~~~~~~~~~~~~~

 Calculating the first *n* elements in a set by applying count, sort, and limit is simple.
-However as data sizes increase, this method becomes slow and resource intensive.
+However, as data sizes increase, this method becomes slow and resource intensive.
 It's more efficient to use an approximation.

 The open source `TopN extension <https://github.com/citusdata/postgresql-topn>`_ for Postgres enables fast approximate results to "top-n" queries.
 The extension materializes the top values into a JSON data type.
 TopN can incrementally update these top values, or merge them on-demand across different time intervals.